Everything I Long For

 Everything I Long For is the debut album by Canadian singer-songwriter Hayden.
-It was initially released in Canada on Hardwood Records.
-It was later re-released in 1996 (with slightly modified cover art) on Sonic Unyon, and internationally on Outpost Recordings/Geffen Records.
+It was initially released in Canada on March 1, 1995 through his own label, Hardwood Records, in conjunction with Sonic Unyon.
+It was later re-released in May 1996 (with slightly modified cover art) internationally on Outpost Recordings/Geffen Records.
 A 12" vinyl version was also released in 1996 on Hardwood/Genius Records.

 The song "Assignment in Space with Rip Foster" is an alternative title to the children's novel Rip Foster Rides the Gray Planet by Harold L. Goodwin.
 Assignment in Space with Rip Foster is also attributed in the liner notes of Hayden's debut album, In September, as the recording studio where he recorded part of that album.

 Bad as They Seem

 The song "Bad as They Seem" was released as a single, and the music video received some play on MuchMusic and MTV's 120 Minutes.

 The lyrics are from the point of view of a young twenty-something man in a hopeless situation: working a dead-end job ("where [he worked] at fourteen"), still living at his parents' home ("until [he's] at least forty-three"), infatuated with a 16-year-old "girl of [his] dreams", and possibly infatuated with the girl's mother, as well.
 The man wishes for a life where he can go out and meet someone to be his "better half".
 The hopeless and depressing nature of the song is reiterated with each verse, which states that "things are as bad as they seem".
 The third verse of the song ("Job of my dreams…") is absent from the album's reissues.

+Desser shared on the Toronto Mike'd podcast that the performance sections of the video were filmed at The Rivoli bar with the backroom concert space made to look like a bedroom.
+After the video shoot, Hayden and the video audience walked to Ogden Jr Public School where Desser played an impromptu acoustic concert.